 One of the simplest ways to ensure summer success is to prepare for it as soon as possible.
-Having an ongoing gardening plan of fertilization, watering, weeding, pest control and otherwise keeping your yard happy and healthy will prevent problems before they start, making the heat battle a breeze.
+Having an ongoing gardening plan of fertilization, watering, weeding, pest control, and otherwise keeping your yard happy and healthy will prevent problems before they start, making the battle against the heat a breeze.

 If you’re looking for greener grasses in a new home, consider Open Mortgage for your lending needs.